DonJayamanne/gitHistoryVSCode/README.md

 View a previous copy of the file.
 Compare a previous version with the version in the workspace or another.
 View commit log details for a selected commit.
+Compare commits.

 ## Features
 * **View Git History with graph and details (latest feature)**
 * View the details of a commit, such as author name, email, date, committer name, email, date and comments.
 * View a previous copy of the file or compare it against the local workspace version or a previous version.
 * View the changes to the active line in the editor (Git Blame).
 * Configure the information displayed in the list
 * Use keyboard shortcuts to view history of a file or line
+* Compare commits/branches
+* View commit information in a treeview (snapshot of all changes)

 Open the file to view the history, and then
 Press F1 and select/type "Git: View History (git log)", "Git: View File History" or "Git: View Line History".